holly-hacker/atelier-tools/README.md

 Tools and libraries for Atelier games by Gust.

-Functionality will likely be limited to modern Atelier games that I own.
+Functionality will likely be limited to PC versions of modern Atelier games that I own.

 ## Functionality